bitifet/node-postgres-ha/README.md

 But those involving connection issues are harder to simulate.
 Even thought I have ideas of how to address it but, for now, it's still pending...

+### Better separation of concerns

+Add support for decorators (through rollup+babel) and reorganize code by issues/features as separate decorators.

+This will make easier to:

+  * Reason about each one.

+  * Follow them to implement the changes in a node-postgres fork to, ideally, send PR's to integrate every enhancenment one by one.

+### Link mainstream node-postgres tests

+Automate downloading of mainstream node-postgres tests and pass them too.

 ## License